Skip to main content

 • Psoriatic arthritis is a long-lasting autoimmune inflammatory joint condition that often occurs in association with plaque psoriasis.
 Symptoms include joint inflammation, pain and an overproduction of skin cells.

-• Behçet’s Disease is a rare, chronic inflammatory disorder that can cause recurrent ulcers in the mouth, on the genitals, and inflammation in the eye.
-It can affect many parts of the body and lead to arthritis, skin lesions, bowel disease, and inflammation in the brain and spinal cord.
-It can lead to blindness and stroke.
+• Behçet’s Disease is a rare, chronic inflammatory disorder that can cause recurring ulcers in the mouth, on the genitals, and inflammation in the eye.
+It can lead to arthritis, skin lesions, bowel disease, blindness, stroke and inflammation in the brain and spinal cord.

 How do I use Otezla?

-After an initial titration starting at 10 mg per day and increasing your dose over 5 days, the recommended maintenance dosage is 30 mg twice daily starting on Day 6.
+In adults, the oral dose will start at 10 mg per day and increase over 5 days to the recommended maintenance dose of 30 mg orally twice daily (in the morning and evening) starting on Day 6.

 Side effects

-Most stomach side effects, like diarrhea, nausea and vomiting and stomach pain, occur within the first weeks of starting Otezla treatment, if they occur.
+Most stomach side effects, like diarrhea, nausea and vomiting and stomach pain, occur within the first weeks of starting Otezla treatment when they occur.
 In some cases, patients were hospitalized for these effects.

 In addition, weight loss can be a significant side effect with Otezla.
 Your doctor will monitor your body weight regularly, and decide if it is safe for you to remain on Otezla.